Hypothyroidism Management- Medical Home Dietary Solutions

 Medical Treatment for Hypothyroidism

 In most patients, hypothyroidism is a permanent condition requiring lifelong treatment.
 The goal of thyroid drug therapy is to provide the body with replacement thyroid hormone when the gland is not able to produce enough itself such as:

 - Synthetic Thyroid Hormone Replacement: The treatment of choice for correction of hypothyroidism is a synthetic thyroid hormone called levothyroxine.
 Liothyronine and a synthetic combination of thyroxine and Triiodothyronine – Liotrix have also been suggested as a measure to provide better symptom control.

 - Desiccated Natural Thyroid: Desiccated thyroid is a drug prepared from dried porcine (pig) thyroid.
-Natural thyroid lost its appeal when synthetic product has come into market as it is more modern and stable.
+Natural thyroid lost its appeal when a synthetic product has come into the market as it is more modern and stable.

-- Myxedema coma or severe decompensated hypothyroidism usually requires admission to the intensive care, close observation and treatment of abnormalities in breathing, temperature control, blood pressure, and sodium levels with fluid replacement.
+- Myxedema coma or severe decompensated hypothyroidism usually requires admission to the intensive care, close observation, and treatment of abnormalities in breathing, temperature control, blood pressure, and sodium levels with fluid replacement.

 - For pregnant women with hypothyroidism, serum TSH levels should be monitored closely.
 Levothyroxine should be used to keep TSH levels within the normal range for that trimester.
-The first trimester normal range is below 2.5 mIU/L and the second and third trimester’s normal range is below 3.0 mIU/L.
+The first-trimester normal range is below 2.5 mIU/L and the second and third trimester’s normal range is below 3.0 mIU/L.

 Alternative Therapies for Hypothyroidism